$265M Dodgers Finally Step Up to End 29-Year Pennant Drought

 It is a $265 million gift, the richest payroll in the game.
 If the New York Yankees push through to meet the Dodgers in what would be a resumption of the classic World Series matches most recently played in 1981, 1978 and 1977, it would represent the game's two largest payrolls battling in the Fall Classic.
 The Yankees check in at $224 million and lead the Houston Astros three games to two heading into Game 6 of the ALCS on Friday night.

-"Hopefully, Kershaw quipped, "they go seven games and play 37 innings in the seventh game."
+"Hopefully," Kershaw quipped, "they go seven games and play 37 innings in the seventh game."

 After falling just short of the World Series last year, Andrew Friedman, Dodgers president of baseball operations, and his staff decided that it was a team worth bringing back as close to whole as possible.
 So they re-signed their own free agents, Justin Turner (four years, $64 million), closer Kenley Jansen (five years, $80 million) and starter Rich Hill (three years, $48 million).